changeworld/azure-docs.ja-jp/articles/active-directory/develop/msal-net-token-cache-serialization.md

              .EnableTokenAcquisitionToCallDownstreamApi(new string[] { scopesToRequest }
                .AddDistributedTokenCaches();

-// and then choose your implementation
+// and then choose your implementation of distributed cache

-// For instance the distributed in memory cache (not cleared when you stop the app) services.AddDistributedMemoryCache()
+// For instance the distributed in memory cache (not cleared when you stop the app) services.AddDistributedMemoryCache();

 // Or a Redis cache
+// Requires the Microsoft.Extensions.Caching.StackExchangeRedis NuGet package
 services.AddStackExchangeRedisCache(options =>
 {
  options.Configuration = "localhost";